Encapsule-Annex/jsgraph/README.md

 All callback functions are optional; implement only those you require.

+- initializeVertex - This invoked on every vertex of the graph before the start of the graph search.
+- discoverVertex - This is invoked when a vertex is encountered for the first time
+- examineVertex - This is invoked on a vertex as it is popped from the queue.
+This happens immediately before examine_edge() is invoked on each of the out-edges of vertex u.
+- examineEdge - This is invoked on every out-edge of each vertex after it is discovered.
+- treeEdge - This in invoked on edge edge as it becomes a member of the edges that form the search tree.
+- nonTreeEdge - This is invoked on back or cross edges.
+- grayTarget - This is invoked on the subset of non-tree edges whose target vertex is colored grat at the time of examination.
+The color gray indicates that the vertex is currently in the queue.
+- blackTarget - This is invoked on a subset of the edges whose target vertex is colored black at the time of examination.
+The color black indicates that the vertex has been removed from the queue.
+- finishVertex - This is invoked on a vertex after all of its out edges have been added to the search tree and all adjacent vertices have been discovered (but before the out-edges of the adjacent vertices have been examined).

 Please see the [Boost C++ Graph Library: BFS Visitor Concept](http://www.boost.org/doc/libs/1_55_0/libs/graph/doc/BFSVisitor.html) documentation for a complete discussion of API semantics.

 ### createBreadthFirstSearchContext